GameFeeder/GameFeeder/docs/APIS.md

 | Day    | Hour  | Minute | Second |
 | ------ | ----- | ------ | ------ |
 | 28,800 | 1,200 | **20** | 0.3    |

+## Discord Bot API

+The [Discord Bot API](https://discord.com/developers/docs/intro) is used to interact with Discord.

+### Rate Limit

+The rate limit is specified in the [Developer Documentation](https://discord.com/developers/docs/topics/rate-limits).
+They are sent in the API response headers.

 ## Steam Web API